The Six Axes of Luxury Hotel Photography: How to Tell a Property's Argument from Generic Luxury Aesthetics

 This is not a luxury approach.
 It is the only approach that produces content carrying the property's specific argument.
 A team that operates along all six axes arrives at a property prepared to make it visible.
 A team that operates along fewer axes arrives at a property prepared to make it interchangeable with the rest of the category.

 The price difference between the two approaches is operational, not creative.
 Reading the architecture takes hours of pre-production.
 Scheduling the light windows takes coordination with the property.
 Grading location by location takes more colourist time than batch processing.
-Cover Page priced the UNO package at AED 2,500 specifically to make the six-axis approach available to clients who would otherwise default to the four-axis approach because the price difference seemed unjustified.
+Cover Page Agency prices the UNO package at AED 2,500 specifically to make the six-axis approach available to clients who would otherwise default to the four-axis approach because the price difference seemed unjustified.
 The difference is not the price.
 It is the content.

 What Is the One Axis Most Teams Skip?